riker-rs/website/docs/selection.md

 `try_tell` is the method used to send messages since a selection is a collection of `BasicActorRef`s.
 Any message sent to an actor in the selection that rejects the message type will be dropped.

-While this example highlights how it's possible to message actors based on their path in practise it should be carefully considered. `ActorRef` (and even `BasicActorRef`) is almost always the better choice for actor interaction since messages are directly sent to the actor's mailbox without any preprocessing or cloning.
+While this example highlights how it's possible to message actors based on their path in practice it should be carefully considered. `ActorRef` (and even `BasicActorRef`) is almost always the better choice for actor interaction since messages are directly sent to the actor's mailbox without any preprocessing or cloning.
 However there are several use cases where `ActorSelection` makes sense:

 - You know the path of an actor but due to design you don't have its `ActorRef`
 - You want to broadcast a message to all actors within a path